 In Paul’s letter to the Corinthian church, it’s clear he took seriously his role in discipling a generation of new believers: “For I became your father in Christ Jesus through the gospel.
 I urge you, then, be imitators of me” (1 Corinthians 4:15–16).
 In other words, Paul is saying, “Look to me and I will show you how to live.”
 What a beautiful but weighty example for us to follow.
-There is so much truth in the adage that values are caught, not merely taught.
+There is so much truth in the adage that values are ideas we catch, not merely found in teachings.

 So how did we move beyond simply saying “no” to certain things in order to encourage our kids to act on the truth?
 Ephesians 4:22-24 was a passage we often quoted when they were young:

 [You were taught] . . . to put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness. (emphasis added)

 When we were addressing behavior we wanted corrected, we would give our children both the “no” and the “yes.”
 In other words, “You may not do this, but you may do this.”
 While we wanted them to understand limits and boundaries, we also desired to fill their lives with freedoms and callings.

 So what are our kids to “put off” in regards to the mission of the church?
 They are to not center thmesleves around the idea of self, which often means sacrifice.
 What are they to “put on”?
 They are to put on being others-centered, which often means service.
 Both of these traits–sacrifice and service–are important.